s-kust/django-postgresql-view/README.md

 The logs contain the paths as well as the execution time.
 They are in a file `logs_all_here.log`.

+## Comparing the Average Request Execution Time
+This project currently contains several solutions to the data denormalization task:
+1. PostgreSQL materialized view.
+1. Django signals `post_save` and `m2m_changed`.
+1. PostgreSQL triggers.
+You can compare the effectiveness of all these solutions by running just one Python script.

-The `supplementary_scripts` folder contains the file `make_requests_to_log_time.py`.
+The `supplementary_scripts` folder contains the file `compare_requests_time.py`.
 This script works as follows:
 1. It connects to the database and gets a list of all the rooms IDs.
-1. On each iteration of the loop, using that list, it makes a pair of requests to random rooms in the usual way and through the PostgreSQL materialized view.
-The logs of these requests are stored in a file.
+1. On each iteration of the loop, using that list, it makes requests to random rooms in the usual way and through all the solutions listed above.
+The logs of these requests are stored in the `/app/logs_all_here.log` file.
+1. After performing the desired number of rooms data requests, the script splits the entries in the log file into several groups and calculates the average execution time for each of them.
+To do that, it uses the `pandas` library.

-1. You can change the number of request pairs by modifying the `requests_count` variable.
+Run the `compare_requests_time.py` script.
+You can change the number of request iterations by modifying the `--count` command line parameter.
 Its default value is 20.

-Run the `make_requests_to_log_time.py` script.
-Then find the `logs_all_here.log` file and copy it to the `supplementary_scripts` folder.
-It is advisable to remove lines from the log file that are not relevant.

-After that, run the second script `process_logs.py`.
-Pass the name of the log file as a parameter.
-This script splits the entries in the log file into two groups and calculates the average execution time for each of them.
 As an output, you will hopefully get something like the following.

 ![log processing output](/misc/log_processing_output.png)

-When using the PostgreSQL materialized view, the mean query execution time decreases significantly.
+When using the optimized solutions, the mean query execution time decreases significantly.
 In real-world conditions, the difference is even more substantial.

-## Alternative Solution
+It grows exponentially as the number of rooms instances in the database increases.

+## PostgreSQL Materialized View and Its Alternatives

 The PostgreSQL materialized view solution has a serious problem.
 Every time it receives a `post_save` or `m2m_changed` signal, it rebuilds *all* the fields for all rooms.
 It is redundant.